vuejs/v2.vuejs.org/source/api/directives.md

 Internally, &#123;&#123; Mustache &#125;&#125; interpolations inside attributes are compiled into computed `v-attr` directives.

+Starting in 0.12.8, `v-attr` also sets the corresponding property on the element if the property exists.
+For example, `<input value="{% raw %}{{val}}{% endraw %}">` will not only update the attribute, but also set the value property.
+If the element doesn't have a corresponding property for the bound attribute, it will not be set.

 <p class="tip">You should use `v-attr` instead of mustache binding when setting the `src` attribute on `<img>` elements.
 Your templates are parsed by the browser before being compiled by Vue.js, so the mustache binding will cause a 404 when the browser tries to fetch it as the image's URL.</p>

 ### v-style